ARMmbed/uvisor/docs/api/DEBUGGING.md

 (gdb) ...
 ```

-The following is the minimum set of commands you need to send to the device to flash and run the binary:
+The following is the minimum set of commands you need to send to the device to flash and run the binary (replace '2331' by '3333' if you use pyOCD or OpenOCD as a debug server):

 ```bash
 (gdb) target remote localhost:2331